Dressed to Kill (1980 film): Critical response

+Dressed to Kill divided critics; some called it a masterpiece, while others dismissed it altogether.

-Roger Ebert of the Chicago Sun-Times awarded the film three stars out of four, stating "the museum sequence is brilliant" and adding: "Dressed to Kill is an exercise in style, not narrative; it would rather look and feel like a thriller than make sense, but DePalma has so much fun with the conventions of the thriller that we forgive him and go along."
-Gene Siskel of the Chicago Tribune also gave it three stars out of four, writing that there were scenes "that are as exciting and as stylish as any ever put on film.
+David Denby of New York magazine proclaimed the film "the first great American movie of the '80s".
+Gene Siskel gave it three stars out of four, writing that there were scenes "that are as exciting and as stylish as any ever put on film.
 Unfortunately, a good chunk of the film is a whodunit, and its mystery is so easy to solve that we merely end up watching the film's visual pyrotechnics at a distance, never getting all that involved."
-Vincent Canby of The New York Times called the film "witty, romantic," and "very funny, which helps to defuse the effect of the graphically photographed violence.
+Vincent Canby called the film "witty, romantic," and "very funny, which helps to defuse the effect of the graphically photographed violence.
 In addition, the film is, in its own inside-out way, peculiarly moral."
 His review added that "The performers are excellent, especially Miss Dickinson."
-Variety declared "Despite some major structural weaknesses, the cannily manipulated combination of mystery, gore and kinky sex adds up to a slick commercial package that stands to draw some rich blood money."
-David Denby of New York magazine proclaimed the film "the first great American movie of the '80s."

-Sheila Benson of the Los Angeles Times wrote "The brilliance of Dressed to Kill is apparent within seconds of its opening gliding shot; it is a sustained work of terror—elegant, sensual, erotic, bloody, a directorial tour de force."
-Pauline Kael of The New Yorker stated of De Palma that "his timing is so great that when he wants you to feel something he gets you every time.
-His thriller technique, constantly refined, has become insidious, jewelled.
-It's hardly possible to find a point at which you could tear yourself away from this picture."
-Gary Arnold of The Washington Post wrote, "This elegant new murder thriller promises to revive the lagging summer box office and enhance De Palma's reputation as the most exciting and distinctive manipulator of suspense since Alfred Hitchcock."
+Sheila Benson wrote, "the brilliance of Dressed to Kill is apparent within seconds of its opening gliding shot; it is a sustained work of terror—elegant, sensual, erotic, bloody, a directorial tour de force."
 In his movie guide, Leonard Maltin gave the film 3 1/2 stars out of four, calling it a "High-tension melodrama", and stating "De Palma works on viewers' emotions, not logic, and maintains a fever pitch from start to finish."
-He also praised Pino Donaggio's "chilling music score."
+He also praised Donaggio's "chilling music score."
 John Simon, of the National Review, after taking note of the two-page advertisements full of superlatives in The New York Times, wrote "What Dressed to Kill dispenses liberally, however, is sophomoric soft-core pornography, vulgar manipulation of the emotions for mere sensation, salacious but inept dialogue that is a cross between comic-strip Freudianism and sniggering double entendres, and a plot line so full of holes to be at best a dotted line".

+Variety lamented its "structural weaknesses", Roger Ebert, too, found its narrative underwhelming, and the plot ludicrously implausible.
+Gary Arnold called the screenplay "remarkably streamlined, in an admittedly contrived, perfunctory way."
+However, Pauline Kael had praise for its sly dialogue.
+Although, she did criticize the obligatory ending as being predictable and expository, and for lacking in depth.
+Ebert also had criticism for its ending, particularly its "it was only a dream!" gimmick.

+The performances were praised by Kael, particularly Caine's typically "unself-centered" act.
+Though, Variety was more reserved regarding his performance, finding him excellent "until the film's internal logic breaks down."
+However, they had high praise for Dickinson, calling her "exceptionally well."
+Allen was termed "wonderfully offbeat" by Ebert.

+The film was noted to be influenced by the works of Alfred Hitchcock (particularly Psycho).
+Critics variously identified it as a thriller, a slasher, a psychological horror or a suspense comedy.
+(Note: Attributed to multiple references) It was criticized as pornographic and sexist.